 - Quality and authority of citations.

-- Local area code on Google MyBusiness listing, a local business should use a local phone number.
+- Having a local phone number.
+The area code on Google MyBusiness listing should be local.
 Don’t be tempted to use a mobile number, if you don’t want a landline try using a VOIP service that can supply local area numbers.

 - Schema markup.
 If you’re not technically minded you may need to ask your web designer to help you with this.
 For more information on schema markup start go to schema.org.